schoolofcities/yellowknife/blog.md

 ![Map of GHG Emissions from household electricity use](maps/commute-by-car.png)

-The patterns on this map clearly highlight how the downtown area having much lower propensity to drive compare to more suburban areas - likely because work destinations are closer and more accessible via other modes (e.g. walking).
+The patterns on this map clearly highlight how residents in the downtown area have much lower propensity to drive compare to more suburban areas - likely because work destinations are closer and more accessible via other modes (e.g. walking).
 Neighbourhoods that have a mix of land-use in close proximity, can lead to less distance travelled and fewer trips by car, and reductions in emissions.

 ## Fiscal Productivity